TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Methodology

 \subsubsection{NOI detection}

 The purpose of NOI detection is to quickly discover potential malicious nodes in the provenance graph.
 The most straightforward methods include designing a set of detection rules to filter out benign nodes or training a classification model to recognize malicious nodes.
 However, both the two methods have great limitation in practice.
 First, the detection rule based method lacks generalization ability and cannot detect new or mutant malicious activities.
 Second, the classification model based method requires a large corpus of fine-grained node-level labeled training samples, which are infeasible as discussed in Section 1.
-To this end, we design a NOI detection model that is trained in an unsupervised style with no need to label the malicious nodes.
+To this end, we design a NOI detection model that is trained in an unsupervised style.
 The model works in three steps, i.e., feature initialization, feature learning, and NOI detection.

 \textbf{Feature initialization:} The features of a node should reflect its behavior pattern in the provenance graph.
 According to the findings in \cite{r13}, the malicious nodes usually have different interaction pattern with its neighboring nodes as compared with the benign nodes.
 Therefore, we extract features for each node as follows.
 First, we categorize the nodes in a provenance graph into four types (including process, file, registry, and socket), and the interactions between different types of nodes can form 21 types of edges (as shown in Table \ref{tab:2}).
 Then, for each node $v_i$ in the provenance graph, we create a 42-dimensional vector $e_i= [a_1, a_2, …, a_{21}, a_{22}, a_{23}, …, a_{42}]$ as the initial features of $v_i$, where $a_i(1 \le i \le 21)$ is the number of incoming edges of $v_i$ with the $i$-th type and $a_j(22 \le j \le 42)$ is the number of outgoing edges of $v_i$ with the ($j$-21)-th type.For example, the initial feature vector of the node “powershell” in Figure 1 is [1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0].